yourbasic/int/README.md

 - **Effective**
   With an `int` you have all of basic mathematics at your finger tips;
-  and boolean algebra, implemented in parallel by bitwise operators, to boot.
+  and boolean algebra, implemented with bit-level parallelism, to boot.

 - **Efficient**
   An `int` fits inside a register sitting on the main datapath of the CPU,